Trying to double the visits to your hotel’s website? SEO, or Search Engine Optimization, will play a key role in increasing your reach.

 #5 Use Pay-Per-Click to Outpace Competition

 When people are searching for your hotel online, there is one surefire way to be towards the top of the search results: PPC.
-PPC, or Pay-Per-Click, is a type of marketing that allows for you to bid a certain amount in order to display an advertisement for your hotel to everyone searching for specific keywords that you define for your campaign.
+PPC, or Pay-Per-Click, is a type of marketing that allows you to bid a certain amount to display an advertisement for your hotel to everyone searching for specific keywords that you define for your campaign.